Prince Andrew of Greece and Denmark: Marriage

-In 1902, Andrew met Princess Alice of Battenberg during his stay in London on the occasion of the coronation of Edward VII, who was his uncle-by-marriage and her grand-uncle.
-Princess Alice was a daughter of Prince Louis of Battenberg and Princess Victoria of Hesse and by Rhine, King Edward's niece.
-They fell in love, and the following year, on 6 October 1903, Andrew married Alice in a civil wedding at Darmstadt.
-The following day two religious wedding services were performed: one Lutheran in the Evangelical Castle Church, and another Greek Orthodox in the Russian Chapel on the Mathildenhöhe.
-Prince and Princess Andrew had five children, all of whom later had children of their own.
+In 1902, Andrew met Princess Alice of Battenberg during his stay in London for the coronation of Edward VII, who was his uncle-by-marriage and her grand-uncle.
+Alice was a daughter of Prince Louis of Battenberg and Princess Victoria of Hesse and by Rhine, King Edward's niece.
+They fell in love, and on 6 October 1903, Andrew married Alice in a civil ceremony in Darmstadt.
+The following day, two religious services were held: one Lutheran in the Evangelical Castle Church, and another Greek Orthodox in the Russian Chapel on the Mathildenhöhe.
+Andrew and Alice had five children: Margarita, Theodora, Cecilie, Sophie, and Philip.